Planning for College

 August - November

 Consider applying for admission.
 Admission to Ohio University is granted to the best-qualified applicants as determined by a selective admissions policy.
-Admissions decisions are based on a number of criteria including your college prep curriculum, ACT or SAT scores, overall high school GPA, positive grade trends, and optional essay.
+Admissions decisions are based on a number of criteria including your college prep curriculum, overall high school GPA, positive grade trends, optional essay, and ACT and/or SAT scores (if provided).

 The freshman early action application deadline for fall admission is November 15.
 Complete applicants by the deadline will receive priority consideration for direct entry to academic programs, merit scholarship programs, and University honors experiences.